aegray/focals_utils/README.md

 # focals_utils

-This is a code+info dump of a side project I was working on for focals.
+This is a code+info dump of a side project I was working on for focals smart glasses by north.
 All the code runs locally, but I haven't had time to clean things up / package it in a way that would be generally usable.

 Organization (or lack thereof):
 * android_apps/bluetooth_test2/ is an example android app that replaces the default